Depleted No. 5 Georgia, eager No. 7 Baylor meet in Sugar Bowl

 Starting offensive linemen Andrew Thomas and Isaiah Wilson will miss the contest after declaring early for the NFL draft, while right guard Ben Cleveland will miss the game, reportedly for academic reasons.

-Second-leading rusher Brian Herrien also won’t play for undisclosed reasons, and it’s believed several other players won’t be on hand.
+Second-leading rusher Brian Herrien also won’t play for undisclosed reasons, and Smart has declined to state why specific players won’t take part in the game.
 Smart closed all 11 of the team’s practices prior to arriving in New Orleans.

-The status of leading rusher D’Andre Swift is also uncertain due to a shoulder injury he suffered late in the year.
+The status of leading rusher D’Andre Swift is also uncertain due to a shoulder injury he suffered late in the season.
+Smart said Tuesday that Swift had been working toward playing but no decision had been made.

 Baylor has no such problems.